Lawyer for Bicycle Accident in Town and Country, MO

 Call 866-382-4167 for a Free Consultation | Town and Country, MO Lawyer for Bicycle Accident

 Lawyer for Bicycle Accident in Town and Country, MO.
-Riding a bicycle is great for the mind and body.
-But on too many occasions, bicyclists are an afterthought on the road and become hurt when other people don't pay attention or don't respect their safety.
-If you sustained an injury in a bike accident because someone else did not respect your safety, the lawyer for bicycle accident team of Halvorsen Klote is here to help see you through your time of need.
-We serve the injured and vulnerable in Town and Country, MO and throughout the Greater St. Louis area and Southern Illinois.
+Riding a bicycle can inspire a wonderful sense of freedom.
+But too often, bicyclists are an afterthought on the road and become hurt when other people don't pay attention or don't respect their safety.
+If you sustained an injury in a bike accident through no fault of your own, the lawyer for bicycle accident team of Halvorsen Klote is here to fight for the compensation you are rightfully entitled to.
+We provide expert and sound legal advocacy to clients in Town and Country, MO and throughout the Greater St. Louis area and Southern Illinois.
 Talking to us is free, and we charge no attorneys' fees until you are fairly compensated.
-Speak directly to a knowledgeable and compassionate bicycle accident lawyer by calling 866-382-4167 or by contacting us online.
+Speak directly to an accomplished and compassionate bicycle accident lawyer by calling 866-382-4167 or by reaching out to us online.

 Town and Country, MO Bicycle Accident Statistics

-In Missouri, there were 406 total bike accidents which lead to 351 injuries and six fatalities, according to the Missouri Traffic Safety Compendium.
-In Illinois, in 2,180 bicycle collisions 1,995 people were injured and 28 people passed away.
+In Missouri, in 406 total crashes, 351 people sustained nonfatal injuries and six people passed away, according to the Missouri Traffic Safety Compendium.
+In Illinois, in 2,180 bicycle crashes 1,995 people were injured and 28 people died.

 What Are the Most Common Causes of Bicycle Accidents in Town and Country, MO?

-Most bike accidents are caused either because of biker error or because a motorist merely was not paying attention.
-Below are the most common examples of what we see typically leads to bike accidents:
+Each accident is unique, but most bike crashes are caused by motorist negligence or unsafe road conditions.
+Below are the most common examples of what we see typically causes bike accidents:

 - Drivers neglecting to to yield the right of way